UPDATE: I’ve just launched Tone Fiend, a music/tech blog. Please stop by!

 I’ve become involved into music software creation, first consulting with various companies, and more recently doing a great deal of development work for Apple’s Logic, GarageBand, and Mainstage programs.
 Since much of the work involved mimicking the sounds of analog gear via software, I resolved to finally understand the analog components I’d been using for most of my life.
 So I began building guitar pedals and amps (mostly pedals, because 9V batteries are less likely to kill you when you screw up, which I do incessantly from the instant I fire up the soldering iron till I power down to fetch the burn ointment).

 I’d never been anything like a workbench-type guy, but it’s become an obsessive hobby.
 I swear, I gained more insight into sound in the last couple of years than I’d acquired in the previous several decades.
-I haven’t gone commercial with my gadgets — I’ve just been using them on my own gigs and recordings and foisting them off on musician friends, famous and otherwise, whether they want them or not.
+And for better or worse, I’ve just gone pro — my stompboxes are now available via Vintage King.
+The first release is Duh Remedial Fuzz, with four additional pedals due Q1 2016.
+You can read about my first five pedals at gorepedals.com.